degustujacaistota/en/docs/_posts/2021-11-15-Chez_Nicholas.md

 #### *Crepe with fruit*

 Crispy French Crepe with orange blossoms.
 Topped with berries flambéed in Grand Marnier, salted caramel and house-made lemon cream.
-As usual, served spectacularly. _4&nbsp;[eggplants]._
+As usual, it was served spectacularly. _4&nbsp;[eggplants]._
 <center><div style="width:85%">
 <img src="{{site.img_url}}/assets/img/posts/Ni_crepe.jpg" alt="Two white plates with a large crispy pancake molded in the shape of a bowl.
- Inside the pancake lie fried fruit and lemon cream.
+Inside the pancake lies fried fruit and lemon cream.
 To the right of the plate in front, lies an ornate silver knife.
  To the right of the photo,
-on the table lies a silver bowl from from which large amounts of steam are coming out, dribbling on the table." height="200px" width="40px" />
+on the table lies a silver bowl from which large amounts of steam are coming out, dribbling on the table.
+"
+height="200px" width="40px" />
 </div></center>
 <br />&ensp;&ensp;